FIRM FOUNDATION

 Ephesians 2:19-22 reminds us:

-“Now therefore you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, with Christ Jesus Himself as the chief cornerstone; in Him the whole building is joined together and grows into a holy temple in the Lord, in whom you also are being built together for God’s dwelling through the Spirit.”
+“Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit.”